 I grew up in Kalamazoo, Michigan, in a house full of books.
-My parents—especially my mom—read to me from an early age and didn’t stop until I left for college.
+My mom read to me until I left for college.
 My love of writing and books led me to major in creative writing and pursue a graduate degree in library science.

 When I was seven, I decided to become an author.
-I attempted my first novel the following summer, about a tomboy princess joining forces with elves and fairies to overthrow the evil king and queen.
+I attempted my first novel the following summer, about a brave princess joining forces with elves and fairies to overthrow the evil king and queen.
 It was seven pages long.